Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Excited-state methods

-The VQD algorithm, introduced by Higgot et al. is an extension of the VQE designed to compute excited-state energies of a Hamiltonian on near-term quantum devices.\cite{Higgott2019variationalquantum} It systematically finds the \textit{k}-th excited state by adding overlap penalty terms to the VQE cost function, enforcing orthogonality between the target state and all previously obtained eigenstates.
+State-specific variational targeting methods aim to compute excited states one at a time by modifying the standard VQE objective to prevent collapse to lower-energy states and to enforce orthogonality constraints.
+A prototypical example is the variational quantum deflation (VQD) algorithm, introduced by Higgott et al. VQD is an extension of the VQE designed to compute excited-state energies of a Hamiltonian on near-term quantum devices.\cite{Higgott2019variationalquantum} It systematically finds the \textit{k}-th excited state by adding overlap penalty terms to the VQE cost function, enforcing orthogonality between the target state and all previously obtained eigenstates.